ilovelikkk/TheresaTask/README.md

     Then Verify the CRO trade page is showing
 ```
 #### (3)Write your module in module step file in below location: feature > Module_UI > xxxx.py
+Module file use the page data name the you set in the yaml data file.
 ```python
 @when('Navigate to CRO trade page') def step_impl(context):